When We Achieve Critical Mass, Everything Changes

 I remember very clearly in 1951 how few people were awake.
 Personally, I only knew one at that time.
 By the nineteen nineties I knew about 200 people who were striving to be awake.
 That was very impressive.

-Now, I personally know somewhere around 800 people who strive to be awake.
-There has never been, in all of history, this many people awake at any one time.
+Now, I personally know somewhere around 900 people who strive to be awake.
+There has never been, in all of history, this high a percentage of people awake at any one time.
 I believe that all through history, there has never been more than about one tenth of one percent of the population that was awake.

 It’s a wonder that we evolved at all.
 In those times, values from outside ourselves seemed more important than our inner values.
 Imagination and intuition were considered like bastard step-children.
 And most of the people that were awake were ground up in the gears of a society that mostly wanted to maintain the status quo and resented anyone who threatened their worldview.

 Now, we are in a profound time of awakening.
-As we approach a critical mass of people waking up, we are observing an implicate order that appears as chaos.
+As we approach a critical mass of people waking up, we are observing an implicate order that is Divine yet appears as chaos.
 The goodness in people whose heart guides their actions is becoming so much better.
-At the same time, the actions of people whose brain dominates their reality are becoming so divisive that their actions have become much worse.
+At the same time, the actions of people whose brain dominates their reality are becoming so divisive that their actions are equally worse.

-When I was growing up, my father explained to me that when a process, plan or goal gets to about 95% of completion, everything gets crazy, chaotic.
-And if you quit then, pulling out right at the end of the completion cycle causes you to disintegrate so badly that you will probably never try to achieve great things again.
-Then, out of your own fears, you become a dream stealer, trying to convince others of the folly of their dreams.
+When I was growing up, my father explained to me that when a process, plan or goal gets about 95% of the way to completion, everything gets crazy, chaotic.
+And if a person quits then, pulling out right at the end of the completion cycle causes turbulence that is so bad that their whole world disintegrates.
+The disintegration is so devastating that they will probably never try to achieve great things again.
+Then, out of their interpretation of the risks involved, they become a dream stealer, trying to convince others of the danger and outright folly of their dreams.

 In this time of global awakening, just before society transforms to a higher reality, the discord between the competing heart and brain realities of our population is now at that critical level of chaos.
-If you watch the news, the political situation has reached that level of insanity and chaos that is predictable just before we reach a critical mass of people waking up.
+If you watch how the media sensationalizes the news, the political situation has reached that level of insanity and chaos that is predictable just before we reach a critical mass of people waking up.

 The issue is: Where are you going to focus your precious attention?
-Are you going to focus your attention on all the problems of the world, like politics that are becoming more divisive by the day?
-In that case, you are part of (the creation of) the problem.
-Or, are you going to focus on what makes your heart feel most alive and on the contributions of other heart-centered people’s endeavors?
+Are you going to focus your attention on all the problems of the world, like politics and other divisive actions unconscious people perform in their day?
+If you do, you are part of (the creation of) the problem.
+Or, are you going to focus on what makes your heart feel most alive and endeavors of other heart-centered people?
 In the latter, you are part of the solution.
+It’s one or the other.

 The laws of human dynamics and the laws of thermal dynamics operate by very similar principles.
 If you want to blow up a stick of dynamite, have a thermonuclear detonation, or awaken enough people to ignite a social movement you must get a critical mass to participate.